vatpac-technology/sops/docs/2607-update/sydney-tcu.md

 Establishing two-way communication with a VFR aircraft constitutes a clearance to enter CTA as requested.
 Where a squawk code has not yet been issued, this should also be performed.

 !!! phraseology
+    **BJZ**: "Sydney Centre, BJZ, Seminole, 10nm north of BBG, `A015`, for Brooklyn Inbound, received A"
+    **SYC**: "BJZ, Sydney Centre, squawk 0554, remain outside Class D airspace"
+    **BJZ**: "Squawk 0554, remain outside Class D airspace, BJZ"

+    <span class="hotline">**SYC** -> **SBA**</span>: "North of BBG, BJZ, for Brooklyn Inbound"
+    <span class="hotline">**SBA** -> **SYC**</span>: "BJZ"

+    **SYC**: "BJZ, identified, contact Bankstown Approach on 125.8"
+    **BJZ**: "125.8, BJZ"

-    **BJZ**: "Bankstown Approach, BJZ, Seminole, BBG, `A015`, for Brooklyn Inbound"
+    **BJZ**: "Bankstown Approach, BJZ, Seminole, 5nm north of BBG, `A015`, for Brooklyn Inbound, received A"
-    **SBA**: "BJZ, Bankstown Approach, squawk 0552"
+    **SBA**: "BJZ, Bankstown Approach, cleared Brooklyn Inbound"
+    **BJZ**: "Cleared Brooklyn Inbound, BJZ"

 Each coded clearance includes a frequency transfer instruction to BK ADC.
 No explicit transfer instructions should be given to these aircraft.

+!!! tip
+    Whilst establishing two-way communication with a VFR aircraft constitutes a clearance to enter Class D airspace, it is generally preferred to issue an explicit airways clearance as in the examples above.

+#### Class D Transits
+Some aircraft may utilise the YSBK coded clearances to track from the south of the TMA to the north of the TMA, without a landing at YSBK.

+These aircraft shall be cleared for an appropriate inbound coded clearance, then track to join an appropriate outbound coded clearance, passing through the top of the BK CTR at `A015`.

 ### Sydney Harbour Scenic Flights
 A coded clearance is available over Sydney Harbour, traffic permitting.
 This route can be displayed on vatSys using the `SY_VFR` map.